 The lean startup format uses charts to display critical information about your business.
 These charts include information about your company’s value proposition and customers.
 They also provide an overview of the firm’s infrastructure and finances.

 Lean startup templates come in many versions, but one of the oldest and most common is the Business Model Canvas developed by Alex Osterwalder.
 You can search the Web to find a business plan template based on this model, or you can look for other versions to help you write your business plan.
 We’ll discuss the nine components of the Business Model Canvas version here.

 List the other companies or services you’ll partner with to run your business.
 Include suppliers, subcontractors, manufacturers, and other potential partners.

 Explain how your business will gain a competitive advantage.
 List things like selling directly to consumers or using technology to participate in the sharing economy.

 List the resources you’ll use to create value for customers.
 The most important are capital, staff, and intellectual property.
-Be sure to check out HUBZone businesses.
-It is full of information about funding, programs, federal contraction, business guides, and local assistance for small businesses and business owners in the following groups:
+Be sure to check out the HUBZone program.
+It’s full of information about funding, programs, federal contraction, business guides, and local assistance for small businesses and business owners in the following groups:

 Write a clear and compelling statement about the value your company brings to the market.